mroi/unison-intercept/README.md

 accessible, even if located outside the sandbox prefix.

 ___
-This work is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html) or higher.
+This work is licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).